Explains ShipStation's Scan to Verify and Print feature, its requirements, and how to use. As well as how to add a UPC to a product record.

 Two important things to note about this feature:

 Scan to Verify does not add products to the order with a scan.

 Scan to Verify is not for inventory management.
 Ideally, you will have checked the order against inventory before sending a picker off to grab those items.

 If an item is out of stock, we recommend you create separate shipments for the in-stock and out-of-stock items.

 Before using Scan to Verify, make sure you have done the following:

-Add UPCs to your product records (details in the following section).
-We recommend using our CSV import method to add UPCs to all of your products at once.
+Add UPCs and/or Fulfillment SKUs to your product records (details in the following section).
+We recommend using our CSV import method to add UPCs or Fulfillment SKUs to all of your products at once.

-NOTE: Scan to Verify does not support using multiple UPC codes on a single product.
+NOTE: Scan to Verify does not support using multiple UPC codes or Fulfillment SKUs on a single product.